beaconTau/beaconroot/README.md

-ROOT wrappers for nuphase data classes
+ROOT wrappers for beacon data classes
 ---

 Requires ROOT (only tested with ROOT 6).
-If you want to read in raw data, that hasn't already been rootified, you also need libnuphase (see below).
+If you want to read in raw data, that hasn't already been rootified, you also need libbeacon (see below).

 In most cases, you just need to:

- - set NUPHASE_INSTALL_DIR to something sensible  (e.g., in bash,  export NUPHASE_INSTALL_DIR=~/nuphase)
+ - set BEACON_INSTALL_DIR to something sensible  (e.g., in bash,  export BEACON_INSTALL_DIR=~/beacon)
  - make
  - make install

- This will install the nuphaseroot libraries into that directory.
-It is then probably a good idea to add $NUPHASE_INSTALL_DIR/lib to your LD_LIBRARY_PATH (or DYLD_LIBRARY_PATH on a mac, although never tested on a mac).
+ This will install the beaconroot libraries into that directory.
+It is then probably a good idea to add $beacon_INSTALL_DIR/lib to your LD_LIBRARY_PATH (or DYLD_LIBRARY_PATH on a mac, although never tested on a mac).